Twixes/matloka.com/_posts/2023-02-06-essential-macos-only-apps-for-2023.md

 The cherry on top is that you can make Dato a drop-in replacement for the built-in date+time menu bar item, which is what I've done above.
 Looks _exactly_ the same as the system indicator, except it's useful when you click it!

+> By the way, Dato is a tool by Sindre Sorhus, whose code you're certainly using already!
+He's extremely prolific as a developer and has authored [many useful macOS apps](https://sindresorhus.com/), but also [dozens of popular packages used by other software](https://github.com/sindresorhus?tab=repositories&q=&type=source&language=&sort=stargazers).

 [Official website](https://sindresorhus.com/dato) • [App Store page](https://apps.apple.com/app/id1470584107)

 ## 6. [Hand Mirror](https://handmirror.app/)